The best places to eat and drink in Manchester's Northern Quarter

 The look on Mim's face said it all; "That is one of the best things I've ever tasted", she said gleefully, pushing the gloriously large yet somewhat daunting mac and cheese toasty across the table for Mark to taste.

 Were we in Manchester, or had we magically teleported back to our hometown of Melbourne for some top quality grub?
-Being from Melbourne, we're kinda food snobs.
-When you've got access to so many incredible restaurants, it's hard not to be.
-But our home right now, London, doesn't quite cut it.
-It's not that the food in London is bad; it's just not that good.
+As Melbournians, we have to admit that we've kinda become food snobs over the years.
+But when you've got access to so many incredible restaurants on your doorstep, it's hard not to be.
+But having been in our new home right now, London, for over a year now, the food just hasn't quite cut it.
+It's not that the food in London is bad; it's that on average, it's just not that good.

-So you can imagine our surprise when we visited Manchester recently and discovered it's food scene is on par with Melbourne's, and the city's famed northern quarter the epicentre for incredibly simple, tasty, and potentially artery blocking, food.
-Full of American style diners, Indian street food, Japanese infused eateries, and your standard brunch hotspots, the food in Manchester's Northern Quarter might just be England's best.
+So you can imagine our surprise when we visited Manchester recently and discovered it's food scene is not only thriving, it's bloody brilliant, and that the city's famed northern quarter is the epicentre for incredibly simple, tasty, and potentially artery blocking food.
+Full of American-style diners, Indian street food, Japanese infused eateries, and your standard brunch hotspots, the restaurants in Manchester's Northern Quarter might just be amongst England's best.

 Here is our lowdown on the best places to eat (and drink) in Manchester’s Northern Quarter.